dhansel/TerminalUSB/README.md

 The source code is provided in the "[firmware](https://github.com/dhansel/TerminalUSB/tree/master/firmware)" subdirectory.
 The main parts are almost identical (with minor modifications) to Geoff's code, except for the USB keyboard support.
 To compile, use MPLAB X version 4.05 or later.
 There are two different configurations, "Bootload" and "Programmer".
-Use "Bootload" to create a .hex file that can be uploaded via the bootloader and "Programmer" to create a .hex file that can be uploaded direclty via MPLAB (IDE or IPE).
+Use "Bootload" to create a .hex file that can be uploaded via the bootloader.
+Use "Programmer" to create a .hex file that can be uploaded directly via the MPLAB (IDE or IPE).
 Note that when the "bootload" configuration is selected you will not be able to run or debug the code from within the MPLAB X IDE (will upload but not run properly).